-On March 2011, ISPRA authorized SOGIN to proceed with the dismantling of the auxiliary systems.
+On March 2011, ISPRA, the Competent Regulatory Authority at that time, approved the SOGIN plan of operation for the dismantling of the auxiliary systems.
 Works started at the beginning of September 2011 with the dismantling of the first sections of the ventilation pipes.
 During 2013 the decommissioning activities of the ventilation system were completed.